Expansions of Iterated Stratonovich Stochastic Integrals from the Taylor-Stratonovich Expansion, Based on Multiple Trigonometric Fourier Series. Comparison With the Milstein Expansion: Some Technical Problems of the Milstein Approach

-We may avoid this problem (iterated limit transitions) using the method, based on the theorems 1 and 2.
+Obviously, we can avoid this problem (iterated application of the operation of limit transition) using the method based on Theorems 1--7.

-If we prove that the members of expansion (\ref{starr}) coincide with the members of its analogue, obtained using the theorem 2 (the same fact is proven in \cite{2006}-\cite{2018} for the simplest stochastic integrals $I_{(1)T,t}^{*(i_1)},$ $I_{(00)T,t}^{*(i_1i_2)}$ of first and second multiplicity), then we may replace the repeated (double) series in (\ref{starr}) by the multiple ones, as in the theorems 1 and 2 (as was made formally in \cite{KPW}-\cite{KPS}).
-However, it requires the separate argumentation.
+If we prove that the terms of the expansion (\ref{starr}) coincide with the terms of its analogue obtained using Theorems 1--3 (this fact is proved in \cite{2006}-\cite{2018axx} for the simplest stochastic integrals $I_{(1)T,t}^{*(i_1)},$ $I_{(00)T,t}^{*(i_1i_2)}$ of first and second multiplicity), then we can replace the iterated (double) series in (\ref{starr}) by the multiple ones, as in Theorems 1--3 (as was made formally in \cite{KlPl2}-\cite{Zapad-9}).
+However, it requires a separate argumentation.